 - u.lab 0x is a self-paced course which means the entire course is always available and anyone can take it at any time, completing it at any pace.
 0x introduces you to the key concepts that in 1x, you will practice in your own local context. - u.lab 1x runs annually in September.
-The next course begins September 8th, 2016.
+The next course begins September 14th, 2017.
 All u.lab 1x participants must complete 0x as a pre-requisite.
 Unlike 0x, u.lab 1x is a globally facilitated eight-week course in which enrolled participants go through the course together, one week at a time.
 U.lab 1x is a significantly different course than 0x it is far more experiential, dialogue-based, and action oriented.
 During 1x, participants form hubs and peer coaching circles, go on learning journeys and empathy walks in their local communities, and participate in live sessions facilitated by the course team from MIT and around the world.
-In 2015, over 75,000 people from 183 countries enrolled in u.lab 1x, making it a truly global community of changemakers. - u.lab 2x (in development) a seven-week course for people who have been inspired by u.lab 1x and want to take the seeds that emerge from that experience and move them to scale. u.lab 2x will showcase examples of awareness-based social change in the social systems of many countries and cultures.
+From 2015-2017, over 90,000 people from 183 countries enrolled in u.lab 1x, making it a truly global community of changemakers. - u.lab 2x (in development) a seven-week course for people who have been inspired by u.lab 1x and want to take the seeds that emerge from that experience and move them to scale. u.lab 2x will showcase examples of awareness-based social change in the social systems of many countries and cultures.
 The course will illuminate the conditions, principles, and practices that enable collective shifts from ego-system to eco-system awareness.
-Each week, we will share examples from one of the key "acupuncture points" for societal transformation: eco-systems, business, finance, technology, wellbeing, health, education, and governance. - u.lab 3x (in development) u.lab x3 offers participants a five-week opportunity to take a deep dive into one of the systems / acupuncture points covered in u.lab x2, learn more about that issue area, meet a community of fellow practitioners, and advance a self-initiated project in their chosen area.
+Each week, we will share examples from one of the key "acupuncture points" for societal transformation: eco-systems, business, finance, technology, wellbeing, health, education, and governance.